 • Making judgment calls with limited information

 The most effective approach combines these strengths.
-AI handles the data-heavy lifting, while finance professionals interpret results, communicate insights, and make final decisions.
+AI handles the data-heavy tasks, while finance professionals interpret results, communicate insights, and make final decisions.

 Future Trends in AI for FP&A